Kuk Sool Won: Attire

 Sung Jin Suh, wearing a 8th Dahn Black Belt dobok.

-Kuk Sool Won practitioners don typical martial art uniforms or dobok (도복) for training.
-All the uniforms in Kuk Sool Won are black in colour, which according to Korean culture is used to represent wisdom.
+Kuk Sool Won practitioners wear typical martial art uniforms or dobok (도복) for training.
+All the uniforms in Kuk Sool Won are black, which, according to Korean culture, is used to represent wisdom.

 For special occasions, there is a dress uniform for Black Belt ranks only, which was patterned after the dress worn by ancient Korean generals (which is not too dissimilar from Japanese armour).
 In the following section, the table mentions a Wang Sa dobok, which is only worn by the grandmaster of Kuk Sool Won (wang sa translates as "king's teacher" which explains why the royal colours of gold and purple are utilised).
-Also in the table where colours are mentioned for the General's Uniform, the first colour refers to the trim on the collar, lapel, cuffs, and tails, of the uniform, while the second colour refers to that of the ascot (also mentioned is the type of emblem displayed on the ascot – ascots for all Master ranks sport the KSW logo).
+Also, in the table where colours are mentioned for the General's Uniform, the first colour refers to the trim on the collar, lapel, cuffs, and tails, of the uniform, while the second colour refers to that of the ascot.
+(Also mentioned is the type of emblem displayed on the ascot: ascots for all Master ranks sport the KSW logo.)